taosdata/TDengine/docs/en/05-get-started/03-package.md

 :::

-**TDengine Command Line Interface**

-You can use the TDengine CLI to monitor your TDengine deployment and execute ad hoc queries.
-To open the CLI, you can execute `taos` in terminal.

 </TabItem>

 <TabItem label="Windows" value="windows">

 After the installation is complete, please run `sc start taosd` or run `C:\TDengine\taosd.exe` with administrator privilege to start TDengine Server.
 Please run `sc start taosadapter` or run `C:\TDengine\taosadapter.exe` with administrator privilege to start taosAdapter to provide http/REST service.

-**TDengine Command Line Interface**

-You can use the TDengine CLI to monitor your TDengine deployment and execute ad hoc queries.
-To open the CLI, you can run `taos.exe` in the `C:\TDengine` directory of the Windows terminal to start the TDengine command line.

 </TabItem>